 - Requires the U.S. Department of Agriculture (USDA) to undertake a rulemaking to create regional exemptions for wetland compliance, claiming that elaboration is needed to determine the real world impact of the exemptions.
 This will inevitably weaken wetland protection and put taxpayers back in the position of paying for wetlands destruction.

-- Fails to remove barriers to conservation and stewardship activities within the federal crop insurance program, which discourages farmers from engaging in conservation practices such as cover crops by threatening penalties or the voiding of their coverage.
+- Fails to remove barriers to conservation and stewardship activities within the federal crop insurance program that discourage farmers from engaging in conservation practices such as cover cropping by threatening penalties or the voiding of coverage.